 For example, zinc oxide is effective as a sunscreen for you, but it's toxic for dogs and can damage delicate blood cells, resulting in severe anemia; and sunscreens that contain even small amounts of salicylates can mean a trip to the vet for cats.
 (PetStreet.com, Dr. Ann Hohenhaus, DVM) For pesky pests like flies and mosquitoes, DEET (which is most effective for humans) is toxic to pets and can cause severe diarrhea, vomiting, excessive drooling, lethargy and even seizures.

 You can find sunscreens and bug repellents designed specifically for dogs and cats at your local pet store.
 There are sunscreen wipes and sprays as well as various pet-safe bug sprays, but remember that these products for pets are not regulated by the FDA and may not actually provide as much protection as needed.
 Avoid the strongest sun and provide pets with adequate shade, between 10 a.m. to 2 p.m. and monitor your pet closely throughout the day.

 2. Do not put glow jewelry on your pets

-Glow-in-the-dark glasses and necklaces may look cute on your dog, but they are simply not safe.
-The luminescent substance inside the jewelry is highly toxic.
-Your dog could easily chew their way through a piece of jewelry and end up ingesting large pieces of plastic as well as the harmful glowing substance.
+Glow-in-the-dark glasses and necklaces may look cute on your dog, but the luminescent substance inside the jewelry is highly toxic.
+Dogs could easily chew their way through a piece of jewelry and end up ingesting large pieces of plastic as well as the harmful glowing substance.